-The adjusted, or "balanced expenditure", attribution subtracts the publicly funded element of each HEI's funds (channelled through HEFCE) and the associated own-multiplier effects.
-This is calculated as bf_im^p, where m^p is the Type-II multiplier for the aggregated public sector (and so is invariant across HEIs).
-The balanced expenditure aattribution, q^{iB} is therefore given by equation 4.
+The adjusted, or "balanced expenditure", attribution subtracts the Barnett-funded element of each HEI's funds and the associated own-multiplier effects.
+This is calculated as $bf_i m^p$, where m^p is the Type-II multiplier for the aggregated public sector (and so is invariant across HEIs).10 The balanced expenditure aattribution, q^{iB} is therefore given by equation 4.